Oral Health

 After you wake up, your upper lip, gums, and jaw will be numb for a few hours.
 You also can't drive a car for 48 hours post-op.

 Some people experience numbness for months following surgery.
-This is because the nerves are cut during the procedure and require time to re-grow.
+This is because the nerves are cut during the procedure and require re-growing time.

 Risks of Jaw Surgery